Skip to Main Content

 • Regular nail trims keep their claws from getting too long which could cause pain, bad posture, and bone deformations

-Suppose you have any questions about puppy grooming or need to schedule your puppy's first vaccination.
-Please get in touch with our Paws and Claws Veterinary Hospital today.
+If you have any questions about puppy grooming or need to schedule your puppy's first vaccination, call our vets at Paws and Claws Veterinary Hospital today.

 Caring for Pets in Tracy